 - Enter your router’s username and password in the respective fields.

-- If that doesn’t work, simply enter “admin” in both username and password field.
+- If that doesn’t work, simply enter “admin” in both username and password fields.

-- If that still doesn’t work, type ”administrator” in both username and password field.
+- If that still doesn’t work, type ”administrator” in both username and password fields.

-- Click OK and you’ll be taken to settings panel of your router.
+- Click OK and you’ll be taken to the settings panel of your router.